 ICG - Individual Capital Guidance, guidance from the PRA on the minimum level of capital that must be held.
+This does not include capital buffers- against which the Group must also hold capital.

 Impaired loans - Loans where an event has occurred which indicates the Group does not expect to collect all the contractual cash flows due, or expects to collect them later than they are contractually due.